 The childproof locks are located on rear edge of each rear door and must be set separately for each door.
-Setting the lock for one door will not extend the lock for the lock will not automatically set the lock for both doors.
+Setting the lock for one door will not automatically set the lock for will not automatically set the lock for both doors.